Saneyan/chromiumos-overlay-saneyan/README.md

 Add `saneyan` to $ALL\_BOARDS list in `~/chromiumos/src/third_party/chromiumos-overlay/eclass/cros-board.eclass` so that cros can setup and bulid an image for the board.

-You can add new packages to add package names to $CROS_RDEPEND list, such as:
+You can install additional packages to add package names to $CROS_RDEPEND list, such as:

 ```
 cat >> ./virtual/target-chromium-os/target-chromium-os-1.ebuild << EOL